 Google released the first developer preview of Android P in March 2018.
 The DP1 of Android P arrived with many exciting features and significant improvements over Android Oreo.
 The new features coming with the next flavour of Android include Indoor navigation, Screenshot button, Markup screen editor, Refined Volume slider, Redesigned Quick Settings, Refined Settings Menu and so on.

 Earlier Sony released the Android 8.0 Oreo to Xperia XZ and XZs in end-November 2017 and stands as one of the OEMs that release updates quicker.
 This year, Sony may rollout the Android P update to XZ1 and XZ1 Compact much faster, because of Project Treble.
-So most likely, in late-September or Early-October the Xperia XZ1 and XZ1 Compact users will taste the latest flavour of Android.
+The first beta of Android P arrived to Xperia XZ2 in May soon after Pixel devices.
+So most likely, in late-September or Early-October the Xperia XZ1 and XZ1 Compact users will taste the latest flavour of Android P either as Beta or final version.
 The official rollout dates will be posted here, as soon as Sony announced them.

 The preview of new flavour of Android has come with a dedicated screenshot button in the Power Menu which helps to take screenshots much easier.
 Some custom roms got this feature long back, now arrived to stock Android.
 In the Power Menu, the screenshot button appears separated from the Power Off and Restart buttons and users can easily identify it.